 Paid information numbers (0900, 0906, 0909)

-Calls to a paid information number (090x) are charged regular mobile or fixed-line charges only.
-0900 numbers are intended for providers of serious information, such as a corporate helpdesk, 0909 numbers are intended for entertainment purposes and 0906 numbers are for erotic services.
+Callers to a paid information number (090x) are charged a fee to get information.
+0900 numbers are intended for providers of serious information, such as a corporate helpdesk, 0909 numbers are intended for entertainment purposes, and 0906 numbers are for erotic services.
 You must use paid information numbers within 6 months after having been granted one.